 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Acne, dizziness, facial flushing, general aches and pains, headache, an increased appetite which may result in weight gain, increased sweating, indigestion, insomnia, are the most common side effects reported.
+- Acne, dizziness, facial flushing, general aches and pains, headache, an increased appetite which may result in weight gain, increased sweating, indigestion, and insomnia.

 - May also cause facial hair growth (especially in women), high blood pressure, slow skin healing and skin thinning, osteoporosis (brittle bones), the onset of diabetes, sodium and water retention, and stomach ulcers with long-term use.

 - Side effects are more likely to be experienced at higher dosages.

 - Limit or avoid alcohol use while taking prednisolone to help prevent stomach ulcers.